ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 Ultimately, **what an up-to-date philosophical framework for software freedom looks like in an AI-driven world remains an open question.** As technology continues to evolve, so must our notions of freedom, collaboration, and responsibility.

+---

+**Note on the use of GPT**: This is an article that I tried more aggresive revise from ChatGPT.
+It has shortened the article and improved the flow, so significantly that I felt sacrificing authenticity worth it.
+The whole editing process is available in the footnote pull request. [^pr]

 [^vibe]: https://x.com/karpathy/status/1886192184808149383
 [^freedom]: https://www.gnu.org/bulletins/bull1.txt
 [^modern_freedom]: https://www.gnu.org/philosophy/free-sw.en.html